ayigitdogan/ayigitdogan.github.io/_posts/2022-12-14-retrieving-western-movies-with-tmdb-api.md

 -   Calling the base URL’s and extending them with additional queries to obtain more specific results.

--   The main problem with the code was the readability due to the length of the URL’s.
-Thus, the URL’s are decomposed into three parts (body, query strings, and api key) by using the base R function “gsub” along with a custom function called “extend_URL”.
-This way, the code became more clean and also reusable with different API keys and queries.

 ``` r
 # Installing the required R packages
 # install.packages("httr")